Haemonetics Corporation (HAE)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Haemonetics Corporation has fluctuated over the past few quarters, reflecting the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+The cash ratio of Haemonetics Corporation has fluctuated over the past few years, ranging from a low of 0.53 as of March 31, 2025, to a high of 1.34 as of September 30, 2023.
+The cash ratio measures the company's ability to cover its current liabilities with its cash and cash equivalents.
+A higher cash ratio indicates a stronger ability to cover short-term obligations.

 Peer comparison